 Year On is an experiential gap year program for high school graduates looking to build confidence, clarity, and direction for their next steps in life.
 The company had gone through a rebrand and needed help with UX, web design, and graphic design.
-My role was to help establish the brand and develop an identity that would resonate with the company’s target audience of students and parents.
+My role was to help establish the brand and craft an identity that would resonate with the company’s target audience of students and parents.

 Below are a collection of projects that I worked on to help establish Year On’s brand and attract students to the program.